openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 *   &mdash;The StageVideo class displays video content, using hardware acceleration, when possible.
 This class is available starting in OpenFL 10.2\.
 For more information, see

-    “Using the StageVideo class for hardware
+    "Using the StageVideo class for hardware

-    accelerated presentation” on page 512
+    accelerated presentation" on page 512

     .
 *   StageWebView&mdash;The StageWebView class displays HTML content.
 This class is available starting in AIR 2.5\.
 For more information, see

-    “StageWebView objects” on page 1026
+    "StageWebView objects" on page 1026

     .

 The following fl.display classes provide functionality that parallels the openfl.display.Loader and LoaderInfo classes.
 Use these classes instead of their openfl.display counterparts if you are developing in the Flash Professional environment (CS5.5 or later).
 In that environment, these classes help solve issues involving TLF with RSL preloading.
 For more information, see

-“Using the ProLoader and ProLoaderInfo classes” on page 202
+"Using the ProLoader and ProLoaderInfo classes" on page 202

 .